aldenquimby/cs4701/Isolation/adq2101/README.txt

 ---------------------
 QUICK NOTE ON RUNNING MY CODE
 ---------------------
-	I set the initial depth limit for my alpha-beta searched based on practicing with my laptop, to optimize for the tournament.
+	I set the initial depth limit for my alpha-beta search based on practicing with my laptop, to optimize for the tournament.
 If the client appears to be running out of time and making suboptimal moves to start when you test this on your laptop, you can change the starting depth limit when asked for a timeout on startup.
 Specifically if you enter:

 	   		"Enter timeout in seconds: 45,4"

    	this will set a move timeout of 45 seconds and an initial search depth of 4 plys.
+That said, my program will recognize a timeout and decrease the search depth appropriately so that it doesn't time out on the next move.

 ---------------------
 TO READ MY CODE (brief description of important files)